Purchase of Translation Services

 Benedikt Kraus, Klaus-Dirk Schmitz, Ilona Wallberg

-The prices include VAT.
-Shipping and handling is extra.
+All prices include VAT.
+Shipping and handling is additional.